 These 5 ingredient peanut butter cookies are so easy your kids can make them and so delicious you’ll want a batch all to yourself.
 Best of all, they’re made with ingredients you can feel good about feeding your family.

 Real peanut butter is healthy in many ways.
-It contains healthy oils which lower cholesterol, it’s rich in nutrients, and it’s a good source of protein and fiber.
+It contains healthy oils that lower cholesterol, it’s rich in nutrients, and it’s a good source of protein and fiber.
 I buy natural peanut butter to avoid additives like corn syrup and hydrogenated oils that many brands use, but many recipes specify not to use natural peanut butter when making flourless cookies.

 I would love to know if you try these and what you think.
 Please comment below!